 Main Content

-The interdisciplinary nature of the Law and Policy major invites students to engage with a variety of different perspectives on the social and legal problems facing societies on local, state, national and global levels.
-Students in this major develop a deep appreciation for the complex relationships between law, society, culture and politics.
+The Law and Policy major provides students with the opportunity to study the legal and policy dimensions of social inequalities and social change.
+Law and Policy faculty are trained in diverse fields, including communication, economics, history, law, political science, and sociology.
+The interdisciplinary nature of the major invites students to engage with a variety of different perspectives on the social and legal problems facing societies on local, state, national, and global levels.
+Students develop a deep appreciation for the complex relationships between law, society, culture, and politics.

 - Take one of the following (LAW I) :